Dublin Transportation Study (1971)

 This is chapter 2.

 As the Irish state had no experience with motorways, the United Nations arranged for the US Department of Transportation to offer their expertise and computer programming.
 The result was published in 1971 by Ireland's An Foras Forbartha, and a full map is included further down.

 The key difference between 1971 and 1965 was that this study was keen to route the motorways around any valuable buildings.
 They would instead follow railways, poor-quality or derelict buildings and parkland.

 British readers will be surprised to hear that this motorway network was a network of commuter roads.
 In Britain, fast roads had been planned since the 1920s to speed up journey times between cities.
-There is no evidence of any thinking like this in Ireland until the 1990s.
+In Ireland, roads were still the responsibility of the county council until 1993(?), so there wasn't much joined-up thinking.

 The study envisaged a network of roads that it wanted to see all open by 1991.
+These were all commuter routes, to help locals get around the suburbs.
 Each interchange was described as either "diamond" or "full access".
 It's not clear if those were accurate descriptions or just euphemisms for "simple" and "complex".
 The titles imply that full road layouts are available, but most of them haven't been uncovered yet.

 (Technical note: This study did not allocate road numbers.
 T numbers were still in use at the time, with N numbers coming in soon.
 For convenience, we will refer to existing roads by the numbers they held in 2012.
 The study did state that the existing road network would be reclassified to suit the changes, so while you are welcome to have your own guess at what each road would actually have been numbered - and we'll be doing a bit of educated guesswork - it's all alternative history territory.)

 Royal Canal Motorway